Let’s take a look at these two product types individually and explore some of the key differences between them.

 - The regular home loan repayment amount

-- Whether the policy is in a single person’s name or covers multiple people (multi-policyholder discounts might apply)
+- Whether the policy is in one person’s name or covers multiple people (multi-policyholder discounts might apply)

 - The age of the policyholder(s)